 3.1: Comparing species richness

-Our vascular plant species richness datasets for the GCFR and SWAFR (Figure 5a,b) are consistent with the knowledge that species richness is unevenly distributed within each region.
-Comparisons of the QDS- and HDS-scale species richness of each region confirms the greater richness of the GCFR (Figure 2a,b; P < 0.05 at all scales, two-sided Mann-Whitney U-tests).
-Although, there are QDS and HDS in the SWAFR at least as rich as those in GCFR.
-Calculating the CLES of GCFR vs SWAFR species richness demonstrates that the GCFR is pronouncedly richer than the SWAFR at broad spatial scales (0.516 for SQDS, 0.542 for SHDS, 0.658 for SDS (see SI)).
+Vascular plant species richness of the GCFR and SWAFR are both spatially variable (Figure 5a,b).
+Comparisons of the QDS- and HDS-scale species richness of each region using two-sided Mann-Whitney U-tests confirms the greater richness of the GCFR (Figure 2a,b; P < 0.05) at all scales.
+Nevertheless, there are QDS and HDS in the SWAFR that are at least as rich as those in GCFR.
+The CLES demonstrates that the GCFR is pronouncedly richer than the SWAFR at at QDS (CLES=0.516), HDS (CLES = 0.542) and DS (CLES = 0.658) (SI)).

 We partitioned SHDS into its α- and β-components (SQDS and TQDS respectively) and demonstrate that most HDS and DS in both the GCFR and SWAFR are composed of QDS and HDS, respectively, that account for about 60% of SHDS (Figure 2c) and SDS (see SI).
 At the HDS-scale, there are few QDS that make up for more than 50% of SHDS (Figure 2c).
 After accounting for the generally greater SHDS in the GCFR (Figure 2b), SHDS is more attributable to floristic turnover in the GCFR than it is in the SWAFR (Figure 2d; CLES = 0.696 for TQDS / SQDS, 0.741 for THDS / SHDS (see SI)).